-second stage of flood control in Japan, and from 1865 river projects were undertaken to keep floodwaters within the river channel.
+To protect these vulnerable farmers, continuous and high river levees were constructed along large rivers located on alluvial plains.
+This marked the start of the second stage of flood control in Japan, and from 1865 river projects were undertaken to keep floodwaters within the river channel.
 The policy of flood control following the Meiji Restoration (1867) was based on western ideas that became enacted in government legislation.
 Many foreign engineers were invited to Japan by the Meiji Government to pass on their techniques to local engineers.
 These foreign specialists mainly practiced techniques of river maintenance and water transportation that were developed in Europe.
 In 1873, the Meiji Government passed regulations governing the repair of rivers, harbors, and roads.
-Under the direct control of the Meiji Government, river-maintenance projects concerned with water-borne transportation and safety were carried out on 14 rivers, including the Yodo, Tone, and Kiso (Fig. 4.1).
+Under the direct control of the Meiji Government, river-maintenance projects concerned with water-borne transportation and safety were carried out on 14 rivers, including the Yodo, Tone, and Kiso (Figure 1).
 Projects on other rivers were carried out by the state representative of the Meiji Government.
 However, a succession of flood events and the change from water-borne to land-based transportation (mainly railroads) led to a change in the river policy of the Meiji Government.
 Following the passing of the River Law of Japan in 1896, large-scale flood-control projects were promoted by the Japanese Government.
-For example, improvements were made to the Kuzuryu River, the waterway of the Shinano River was partitioned, and drainage works were undertaken for the Ara River (Fig. 4.1).
+For example, improvements were made to the Kuzuryu River, the waterway of the Shinano River was partitioned, and drainage works were undertaken for the Arakawa River (Figure 1).

-Private title over rivers was ruled out by the River Law of 1896, such that all official works on rivers were integrated into the executive right of the Minister for Home Affairs, that is, the Japanese Government gained control of all the rivers in Japan.
+Private title over rivers was ruled out by the River Law of 1896, such that all official works on rivers were integrated into the executive right of the Minister for Home Affairs; that is, the Japanese Government gained control of all of the rivers in Japan.
 Policies on irrigation and flood control were passed during the Taisyou Era (1912-1926).
-The main objective of these policies was to attain improvements in agricultural productivity, that is, flood control and agriculture were two sides of the same coin.
+The main objective of these policies was to attain improvements in agricultural productivity; that is, flood control and agriculture were two sides of the same coin.
 Government policy in regard to agriculture was enforced in the Irrigation Combination Acts and the Cultivated Arrangement Law.
 Since World War I, urbanization and industrialization in Japan has led to increasing demand for water for industrial use.
 This led to the serious problem of whether agriculture was to be superceded by industry in terms of the priority assigned to water use.
 During the first stage of flood control outlined above, flood-related standing water drained quickly from the land; in contrast, during the second stage floods were frequent and floodwater receded extremely slowly.